What is hyperthyroidism?

 Is it possible that my cat is not a good candidate for radioiodine treatment?

 If your cat has significant kidney failure, advanced heart failure or a malignant cancer, we can resolve the hyperthyroidism, but may be unable to make your cat better by treating the hyperthyroidism alone and you may not want to treat your cat due to the poor prognosis of the other disease processes.
+We prescreen all lab work prior to your cat's appointment.
+If we have questions, we will contact your veterinarian.

 Age is not a determining factor.
 We've treated 3 cats that were 21 years old.
 They were in good physical shape, and did very well.